-Pressure is on the UK’s 5 million SMEs to fill the public-sector jobs vacuum and lead the economic recovery — through innovation and rapid growth.
-The Government is focused on supporting high-growth firms and entrepreneurs, with little reference to 'lifestyle' businesses — run by small-business owners who are content to maintain a particular level of income and no more.
+Pressure is on the UK's 5 million SMEs to fill the public-sector jobs vacuum and boost the economy through innovation and rapid growth.
+The Government is focused on supporting high-growth firms and entrepreneurs, with little reference to 'lifestyle' businesses run by small-business owners who are content to maintain a particular level of income and no more.
 We ask two leading business figures where Government support should be focused

 "Starting a new business of any size is a good thing and must be encouraged."
 George Derbyshire, ex-chief executive of the National Enterprise Network